José Coronel Urtecho: Marriage and family

 He married Nicaraguan German descendant María Kautz Gross (Groß), to whom he dedicated many of his best poems, such as “The Hunter”, “Short Biography of my Wife,” “Love Song for the Autumn” and “Lumber Moon” among others.

 She was the daughter of Nicaraguan German lady Elisa Gross Barberena and her German husband and cousin Richard Kautz Groß.
 Maria grew up with her four sisters, Juana, Elisa, Julia, and Mina, on his parents' 14,000 ha farm, “San Francisco del Rio”, along the San Juan River.

-With red hair, deep blue eyes, and an athletic figure, Maria had a strong character and a surprising physical strength for a girl.
+With red hair, blue eyes, and an athletic figure, Maria had a strong character.
 At 14, she was in charge of the farm, knew how to handle a machete, drove a Caterpillar, and was a skilled mechanical and carpenter who built her ships and ruled workers on the farm being as good or better as any of them.
 The Kautz Gross sisters frequently traveled on sailing boats crossing Lake Nicaragua from the small town of San Carlos to the city of Granada, where they bought food and clothes and sailed back to the farm.

 After Coronel returned from California, one day in 1930, he saw Maria for the first time.
 She was in Granada building a boat on the lake coast.
 Then, at 22, she was —as usual— wearing pants, a white blouse, and a straw hat, smoking and walking on the logs, selecting lumber for her new ship.
 He asked who the “estranged” girl was and said it would be fun to date her.
 His friends laughed at him because all the young men in the city feared asking her out, and those who did were rejected.
 He bet his hat on succeeding at dating her.